weichihl/KVS_WebRTC_on_AmebaPro/README.md

 ## Compile program
 AmebaPro use the newest Big-Little architecture.
 Big CPU is 300MHz, supporting high speed function like WiFi, ISP, Encoder and Codec.
 Little CPU is 4MHz, supporting low power peripheral function.
 Big CPU supports power-save mode while little CPU is operating.
 Big CPU power-save mode can be awaked by event trigger.
 Since the big CPU will depend on the setting of small CPU, it is necessary to compile the small CPU before the big CPU.

-### Compile big CPU
+### Compile little CPU
 Step1.
-Open SDK/project/realtek_amebapro_v0_example/EWARMRELEASE/Project_is.eww.
+Open SDK/project/realtek_amebapro_v0_example/EWARMRELEASE/Project_lp.eww.
 Step2.
-Confirm application_is in WorkSpace, right click application_is and choose “Rebuild All” to compile.
+Confirm application_lp in WorkSpace, right click application_lp and choose “Rebuild All” to compile.
 Step3.
 Make sure there is no error after compile.

-### Conpile little CPU
+### Compile big CPU
 Step1.
-Open SDK/project/realtek_amebapro_v0_example/EWARMRELEASE/Project_lp.eww.
+Open SDK/project/realtek_amebapro_v0_example/EWARMRELEASE/Project_is.eww.
 Step2.
-Confirm application_lp in WorkSpace, right click application_lp and choose “Rebuild All” to compile.
+Confirm application_is in WorkSpace, right click application_is and choose “Rebuild All” to compile.
 Step3.
 Make sure there is no error after compile.

 ### Generating image (Bin)